Skip to main content Skip to footer

 There are many diets designed to help people lose weight.
 Total Diet Replacement plans, sometimes known as ‘Soup and Shake’ diets, replace all regular meals with shakes, soups and bars.
 These diets typically provide around 800-1200 calories a day and provide all the protein, vitamins and minerals needed to stay healthy.

 Research shows that following Total Diet Replacement plans for three to five months can lead to significant weight loss and put type 2 diabetes into remission for people living with obesity.
 While many people find it hard to stay in remission, there are still health benefits to achieving this, even if only for a short time.
+If following this type of diet it’s important to think about how to change eating habits over the longer term to help maintain weight loss when the programme is finished.

 More research is needed to determine if Total Diet Replacement plans are more effective than other weight loss plans in preventing the progression of prediabetes into type 2 diabetes.
 However, losing weight is a key factor in lowering the risk of type 2 diabetes.
 The most important thing is to find a diet plan that works best for you.